d-run/drun-docs/docs/zh/docs/en/blogs/2025/zhiyue.md

 ### ZHIYUE & Sojasun

 Soy milk yogurt has been best-selling in France for 37 years.
 Since 1951, the Olga Group has upheld the mission: “Deliver nutrition from healthy fields to the table.”
 With three generations of artisanal craftsmanship, Sojasun became France’s #1 plant-based yogurt brand.
-Now, the ZHIYUE brand combines 70 years of Oga’s expertise and core formulas to bring this French health wisdom to China, creating ZHIYUE Soy Milk Yogurt and a new chapter in healthy plant-based nutrition.
+Now, the ZHIYUE brand combines 70 years of Olga’s expertise and core formulas to bring this French health wisdom to China, creating ZHIYUE Soy Milk Yogurt and a new chapter in healthy plant-based nutrition.

 Manufacturer: Junlebao Dairy Group Co., Ltd.
 Address: 68 Shitong Road, Luquan District, Shijiazhuang, Hebei Province